Through several programs, our Art+Science initiative aims to build dialogue between artists and scientists, and change

-Our artist-in-residence program, a partnership with The Squire Foundation, is a unique opportunity for artists and environmental scientists to come together to work in dialogue and inspire each other.
+Our artist-in-residence program is a unique opportunity for artists and environmental scientists to come together to work in dialogue and inspire each other.
 Our goal is to unleash new levels of creativity and innovation in the ways we think about, communicate, and solve the world’s most pressing environmental challenges.

 This opportunity is open to artists of all sorts, such as painters, poets, musicians, photographers, illustrators, printmakers, playwrights, digital artists, and more.
 Artist residents will be able to work at our headquarters and interact with our resident and visiting researchers.

 Benefits of the residency